uoe-eng/tabularasa/README.md

 ### SLDRoot

-The `SLDRoot` component takes the following properties:
+The `SLDRoot` component also takes the following properties:

 * `collections` - An object containing collections, keyed by collection name.

 ### SLDList

-The `SLDList` component takes the following properties:
+The `SLDList` component also takes the following properties:

 * `name` - The name of the generated table.
-This is used to identify the table, for example in `SLDRoot` tab titles.
+This is used to identify the table, for example `SLDRoot` will provide the tab title.
 * `collection` - An array of 'data' items.

 ### SLDDetail